EthanSheafMorrison/EthanSheafMorrison/README.md

    - Check "Group Project" if it should appear in the Group Projects section
    - Add tags relevant to your project
 3. Click "Save Project" to update the data.json file
+4. Choose one of the following options:
-4. Click "Create Project File" to generate and download an HTML file based on the project template
+   - Click "Create HTML File" to generate a traditional HTML file
-5. Place the downloaded file in your `projects/` directory
-6. Add your project images to `images/projects/your-project-id/`
-7. Edit the project file to update content, images, and descriptions
+   - **NEW**: Click "Create Markdown Project" to generate both a Markdown content file and its HTML wrapper

 ### Method 2: Manual Editing